-While Qtrade is a very good discount brokerage option (in fact the only low-cost competitor that I'd put in their ballpark is Virtual Brokers), Questrade is still the Canadian Champion.
-You can check out our Questrade vs Virtual Brokers showdown as well for the full details there.
+Qtrade Investor is a very good discount brokerage option, and the only other low-cost competitor that I'd put in their ballpark is Virtual Brokers.
+However, Questrade is still the Canadian Champion.

-When you combine the no-fee ETF purchases with our $50 Off Questrade promo offer code, you can effectively set up and maintain a couch potato portfolio for years before ever owing any fees!
+When you combine the no-fee ETF purchases with our Questrade promo offer code, you can effectively set up and maintain a couch potato portfolio for years before ever owing any fees.

-If I was into owning mutual funds, or was an extremely active investor that needed customer service to help with exotic trades of various kinds, then I might look harder at Qtrade.
-But for the vast majority of Canadian investors who just want to keep as much of their money working for them as possible, a basic index ETF portfolio is still their best bet, and that’s why Questrade comes out on top in Questrade vs Qtrade comparison.
+If I was into owning mutual funds or was an extremely active investor that needed customer service to help with exotic trades of various kinds, then I might look harder at Qtrade Investor.
+But for the vast majority of Canadian investors who just want to keep their money working for them, a basic index ETF portfolio is still their best bet, and that’s why Questrade comes out on top in Questrade vs Qtrade Investor comparison.

 - Qtrade vs. Questrade - May 7, 2019